MvvmCross/MvvmCross/docs/_documentation/fundamentals/navigation.md

 If you have a BaseViewModel you might not be able to inherit `MvxViewModel<TParameter>` or `MvxViewModel<TParameter, TResult>` because you already have the BaseViewModel as base class.
 In this case you can implement the following interface:

 `IMvxViewModel<TParameter>`, `IMvxViewModelResult<TResult>` or `IMvxViewModel<TParameter, TResult>`

+You might be using `Init()` or `Start()` methods in your ViewModels when updating from MvvmCross 4.x.
+This is now deprecated because it was done using reflection and therefor not very safe.
+With the new navigation a method called `Task Initialize()` will be called.
+This method is typed and async.

 ## Upgrading from 4.x to 5.x